-- 1. The January 2019 REC Contract uses as a base the ABA-EMA-ACORE REC Purchase & Sale Agreement and includes a Cover Sheet that modifies existing terms of the ABA-EMA-ACORE REC Purchase & Sale Agreement.
+- The January 2019 REC Contract uses as a base the ABA-EMA-ACORE REC Purchase & Sale Agreement and includes a Cover Sheet that modifies existing terms of the ABA-EMA-ACORE REC Purchase & Sale Agreement.
 The Cover Sheet is the main body of the contract that includes specific terms related to project requirements and delivery obligations as well as modifications to the ABA-EMA-ACORE REC Purchase & Sale Agreement by introducing specific edits to existing provisions or the removal of existing provisions. - a.
 The Agency is considering shortening and simplifying the REC Contract (and, if possible, synthesizing the contract into a single set of terms and conditions).
 This would remove the reliance of a coversheet to modify existing provisions or remove inapplicable provisions in the ABA-EMA-ACORE Master REC Purchase and Sale Agreement.
-What are key considerations as the Agency undertakes to redraft the REC Contract? - b.
+What are key considerations as the Agency undertakes to redraft the REC Contract? - SRECTrade agrees that IPA should look to remove all inapplicable provisions as they currently only serve to cause more confusion when interpreting the contract.
+The contract should be revised as to be consistent with language used across the ABP program and guidebook. - b.
 Are there other contract forms that you have used or reviewed from other jurisdictions that could serve as a basis for updating the contract structure for the ABP?
-What are the advantages of these other contract forms? - c.
+What are the advantages of these other contract forms? - We believe language from the Master REC PSA regarding RECs and tracking registries should be leveraged but given the unique nature of the ABP program trying to adapt an existing contract would simply lead to the same issues created by attempting to adapt the Master Rec PSA to the ABP program.
+A unique contract based on the ABP program guidebook and operating procedures should be developed. - c.
 The January 2019 REC Contract is used for both distributed generation projects and community solar projects, with numerous provisions specific to either distributed generation projects or community solar projects.
-Should there be separate contracts used for distributed generation projects and community solar projects? - d.
+Should there be separate contracts used for distributed generation projects and community solar projects?

+- Yes, the community solar project language causes a fair amount of confusion as it is interspersed throughout the existing contract.
+Almost every section has a subsection which says, "if community solar than....applies".
+Separating these project types in some way would make it easier to read and interpret for all parties. - d.
 Various exhibits have been developed to record the progress of projects included in the REC delivery contract and to implement the requirements of the ABP.
 Do you have any specific comments on any of the exhibits appended to the January 2019 REC Contract (such as the form of the annual report or the Schedules to the Product Order)?
-Are there
+Are there any which you believe are unnecessary?
+Are there any additional exhibits which should be included?

-&lt;sup>1 An updated Revised Plan will be posted on April 20, 2020 to reflect the ICC Order in Docket No. 19-0995.
+1 An updated Revised Plan will be posted on April 20, 2020 to reflect the ICC Order in Docket No. 19-0995.